 I cringe when I look on Twitter at the things kids type in because they're frustrated.
-'My mom wants me to submit 27 scholarships!'
-I cringe because, if a judge does see that....
-When I Tweet out there ‘be careful what you're Tweeting' I always get responses from admissions officers and scholarship judges and people who serve on committees for scholarships who say 'oh, this is so true...thank you for letting the kids know this.'
+"My mom wants me to submit 27 scholarships!"
+I cringe because, if a judge does see that ... ugh.
+When I Tweet out "Be careful what you're Tweeting," I always get responses from admissions officers and scholarship judges and people who serve on committees for scholarships who say "Oh, this is so true ... thank you for letting the kids know this."
 They are looking.

 Work together!
 Take the pressure off of both of you.
 To me, when students win scholarships, the parents also win.
 That's fewer loans you're taking out.
 That's less pressure.